g-haine/scrimp/docs/source/started.rst

 In order to start using **SCRIMP**, you have to work in the conda environment *scrimp* from the installation by running :code:`conda activate scrimp`.

-To understand the coding philosophy of **SCRIMP**, let us consider the 1D wave equation with Neumann boundary control
+To understand the coding philosophy of **SCRIMP**, let us consider the 1D wave equation with Neumann boundary control as a first example

 .. math::